mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-one-evaluate.md

 As per SciFact evaluation, bigger isn't always better.
 SOTA is achieved with GTE; even better, its _base_ flavor out performs its thrice bigger _large_ counterpart by a margin of almost 2 points!

-In our case, Titan embedding is approaching SOTA.
+In our case, Titan embedding is approaching SOTA for SciFact.

 ## Recap and what's next